ThatCoolGuyyy/discount-calculator/README.md

 - Install dependencies by running composer install

 ## Usage
-To use the solution, you can create an array of orders and pass it to the  class.
-The class will return an array of discounts that are applicable to the orders.
+To use the solution, create an array of orders and send it to the `api/discount` endpoint.
+The response will return the value of the discount and the reason for the discount.

 ```php
 {